Sean Stover

 Best Fit

-Stover is an excellent fit for a program that utilizes a zone-blocking scheme, which will take advantage of his lateral quickness and ability to get to the second level.
-His intelligence and leadership make him a valuable asset in any offensive system, particularly one that places a high premium on a center who can make pre-snap reads and adjustments.
+Stover is an excellent fit for a program that utilizes a zone-blocking scheme, which would take full advantage of his elite lateral mobility and ability to get to the second level.
+A team that values intelligent and technically sound offensive linemen will find him to be a valuable asset.
+His commitment to Duke, a program known for its strong academics and development of offensive linemen, is a logical fit for his profile.

 Player Comparison